 “The emergence of omnichannel marketing is breaking down the silos across available consumer-brand touchpoints.
 The intersection of effective omnichannel marketing and IMC strategic and tactical initiatives offers marketers an opportunity to engage their customers and to form profitable relationships.”

-Okay…so WTF does this mean?
+Okay…so what the heck does this mean?
 Let’s break it down.
 We already know that omnichannel = multichannel marketing, so…

 - (Marketing) Silos = In agriculture, a silo is a structure that holds your crops.
 A farmer might have one silo for wheat, one for corn, one for water, etc. In marketing, a silo is a channel that holds all of your marketing for that channel.
 Direct mail is a silo, Facebook is another silo, so the idea is that omnichannel marketing is centralizing separate silos to work together in harmony.